GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

         gcloud sql instances patch <CLOUDSQL_INSTANCE_NAME> --database-flags log_bin_trust_function_creators=on

 3. Run [SQL DDL](../sql/retention_schema.sql) to create a database schema in Cloud SQL created above.

+    > Connecting to Cloud SQL over Private IP will require a bastion host within the VPC or a private connection like VPN from origin to the VPC

+    > Once the Cloud SQL is reachable, the below command can be run to create the database schema:

+        mysql --host=<CLOUDSQL_PRIVATE_IP> --user=root --password < retention_sdrs.sql

 4. Create a [Pub/Sub topic](./pub-sub) for SDRS to publish messages.
 5. Create a [custom image](#custom-image) to be used by MIG.
 6. Create a [Docker Container Image](#docker-container-image) containing SDRS application build.